timot3/Cluster/firebase/README.md

 {
   "answerChoices": ["array of answer choices"], "prompt": "prompt of question",
-  "type": "type of input expected",
+  "meetingId": "id of meeting for which this is being added to", "type": "type of input expected",
   submissionType: "submission types accepted",
 }